srshearer/mini_bot/README.md

 - Your Plex username and password
 - Your OMDb api key _(Get this from http://www.omdbapi.com/apikey.aspx)_
 4. Verify that _.gitignore_ lists _*config.py_ as an ignored file and that plex_config.py will not be pushed to git.
 This should already be set up properly for you.
+5. Install PlexAPI in order to interact with your Plex server. _(https://pypi.python.org/pypi/PlexAPI)_

+*Recommended*
+I would recommend that you install and use PlexPy on your Plex Server.
+This will not only give you a great web interface and statistics for your server and content, but will also allow you to monitor your server for new content and launch plexBot.py.
+Alternatively, you could use PlexPy to entirely circumvent the entire need of this script and just send Slack notifications via their built-in tools.

 *Required arguments:*
 `  -i, --guid '<IMDb guid>'` _The IMDb guid is required to look up the movie in your Plex library and to look up additional info from OMDb._